Punktum-dk/epp-service-specification/README.md

 - \*8 can only assign self
 - \*9 can only see contact information for authorized objects, access to registrant is authorized as public other roles require authorization via relation
 - \*10 changes status of existing DSRECORDS
+- \*11 request to registrant if lacking privilege

 <a id="compatibility-matrix"></a>
 ### Compatibility Matrix